andresmaopal/aws-etl-orchestrator-v2/README.md

 As the state machine execution progresses, it invokes the ETL jobs.
 As shown in the diagram, the invocation happens indirectly through intermediary AWS Lambda functions that you author and set up in your account.
 We'll call this type of function an ETL Runner.

-While the architecture in the diagram shows Amazon Athena, Amazon EMR, and AWS Glue, **this code sample now includes two ETL Runners for both AWS Glue and Amazon Athena**.
+While the architecture in the diagram shows Amazon Athena, Amazon EMR, and AWS Glue, **this code sample now includes two ETL Runners for both AWS Glue (PySpark and Python shell) and Amazon Athena**.
 You can use these ETL Runners to orchestrate AWS Glue jobs and Amazon Athena queries.
 You can also follow the pattern and implement more ETL Runners to orchestrate other AWS services or non-AWS tools.

 ETL Runners are invoked by [activity tasks](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-activities.html) in Step Functions.
 Because of the way AWS Step Functions' activity tasks work, ETL Runners need to periodically poll the AWS Step Functions state machine for tasks.
 The state machine responds by providing a Task object.
 The Task object contains inputs which enable an ETL Runner to run an ETL job.